CAcertOrg/cacert-codedocs/source/globals.rst

 .. php:global:: $_SESSION['_config']['normalhostname']

-This global variable defines the main CAcert-website
+This global variable defines the main CAcert-website, it is set in :file:`/includes/mysql.php`.

 * "www.cacert.org" for production
 * "test.cacert.org" for testing